create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### SFVec3d/f **cross** (*vec*)

-Returns the cross product of the object and the passed SFVec3d/f.
+Returns the cross product of the object and the passed SFVec3d/f *vec*.

 #### Number **distance** (*vec*)